algobot76/vscode-graphql-client/README.md

 _Note_: the content of the `variables` must be written in JSON format.

+If you still don't know how to use this extension, go watch this [video](https://youtu.be/uk1CxM0GbeM).

 ## Install

 Press `F1`, type `ext install` then search for `graphql client`.